 2. Problematic APIs

 Two major security issues arise from application programming interfaces (APIs).
-One is that CSP’s use them to control access, but malicious parties can extend the interfaces to give themselves a full range of privileges.
-A recent example of that was the discovery by a French computer scientist that you can perpetrate a brute-force attack via iOS to hack any Tesla Model S, by manipulating the API that the carmaker engineered itself.
+One is that CSPs use them to control access, but malicious parties can extend the interfaces to give themselves a full range of privileges.
+A recent example of that was the discovery by a French computer scientist that you can perpetuate a brute-force attack via iOS to hack any Tesla Model S by manipulating the API that the carmaker engineered itself.
 Another security loophole could arise when open-source APIs are integrated with projects, giving users broader permissions accidentally.

 The standard rule of thumb for APIs, says Grady, is minimalism.
-It’s best to create the entire API yourself, but if you do use anything from an outside party, make sure you have a comprehensive understanding of the external code prior to integration.
+It’s best to create the entire API yourself, but if you do use anything from an outside party, make sure you have a comprehensive understanding of the external code before integration.

 3. Distributed denial

-The dreaded distributed denial of service (DDoS) attack is one of the top concerns for any developer because it can completely shut you out from your system, and you can’t know if your code will be corrupted or not until everything is back running properly.
+The dreaded distributed denial of service (DDoS) attack is one of the top concerns for any developer because it can completely shut you out of your system.
+You can’t know if your code will be corrupted or not until everything is back running correctly.

-A major problem with DDoS, though, is not the attack itself but its strength as a decoy.
+However, a significant problem with DDoS is not the attack itself but its strength as a decoy.
 Distributed denial of service causes a state of emergency, and many providers forget about other security tools such as firewalls while the attack is underway.

-Your cloud provider must have adequate brute-force detection systems in place, along with strong disaster recovery mechanisms.
-Research your CSP so that you know how often they have downtime and how quickly the cloud platform was fully recovered.
+Your cloud provider must have adequate brute-force detection systems in place, along with solid disaster recovery mechanisms.
+Research your CSP to know how often they have downtime and how quickly the cloud platform was fully recovered.

 4. Resource compromise

-Many developers benefit from the cost-effective performance of the public cloud, which disburses resources on demand (as needed).
-Because of the structure of the cloud, some malicious parties now hack resources, claiming and using cloud power for their own purposes.
+Many developers benefit from the cost-effective performance of the public cloud, which disburses resources on-demand (as needed).
+Because of the cloud structure, some malicious parties now hack resources, claiming and using cloud power for their own purposes.
 This tactic can increase your latency and malware risk.

 Although a cloud computing system is much more sophisticated than shared hosting, it does have one major element in common with them: multi-tenancy.
 In a public cloud environment, it’s possible that your data could be stored in proximity to code that becomes corrupted or gets analyzed by the government.
 Know what your service-level agreement (SLA) stipulates in terms of information release to law enforcement.
-Apple specifically states that it doesn’t provide any data from its cloud to outside parties unless a warrant is presented, but some CSP’s leave themselves with the right to comply so they don’t risk a general shutdown.
+Apple specifically states that it doesn’t provide any data from its cloud to outside parties unless a warrant is presented.
+Still, some CSPs leave themselves with the right to comply, so they don’t risk a general shutdown.

 A CSP that deserves your business

-You can see from the above five tips that wisely selecting a cloud service provider is a fundamental step to increase your security.
+From the above five tips, you can see that wisely selecting a cloud service provider is a fundamental step to increasing your security.
 Just because the cloud is new does not mean your hosting company should be.
-Atlantic.Net has been in business since 1994, and we offer best-in-class cloud server hosting with no contracts and no commitments, live in 30 seconds.
-We also offer HIPAA cloud hosting services.
+Atlantic.Net has been in business since 1994, and we offer best-in-class VPS hosting with no contracts and no commitments, live in 30 seconds.
+We also provide HIPAA cloud hosting services.